What You'll Find in This Guide

 Step 3: Reflective Listening and Validation

-"So, if I'm hearing you right, you got three different directions on color palette from Jamie, Taylor, and the PDF guide itself, and that created a lot of back-and-forth that ate up the timeline."
+As Sam explains, Alex practices reflective listening, paraphrasing the core issues."So, if I'm hearing you right, you got three different directions on color palette from Jamie, Taylor, and the PDF guide itself, and that created a lot of back-and-forth that ate up the timeline."

 This does NOT mean Alex says "You were right to be late."
 It means validating the experience: "Given that input, I can see why you were frustrated and why it took longer."
 This validation is the magic step that de-escalates 90% of conflicts.